-In this video, Dr. Rainer retells one of his funniest stories from his time of being a pastor.
+In this video, Former LifeWay CEO and President, Dr. Thom Rainer, retells one of his funniest stories from his time of being a pastor.
 When Dr. Rainer was a new pastor, some funeral directors decided to play a trick on him for his first funeral, and embarrassment and hilarity ensued.

 The entire video is above, and the complete transcript is below.

 When I begin to think about funny stories of me as a pastor, first of all, there was a lot of funny stories because I was not a very good pastor.
 So most of them were funny because I made so many mistakes.

 But I have a real clear memory of my first funeral.
 I was new in the community, new at the church, did not know the deceased.
 And it was time to go to do the funeral.
 Never done a funeral.
 Had done my father’s, but that was a little bit different.
 Never done a funeral as a pastor.